PatrickCarollo/aws-microservice-cicd-iac/README.md

         ]
     }'
     ```

 6. Run `Configure.py` script and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associated
 CI/CD services

 7. Push a change to source repository branch and check AWS Codepipeline console to check pipeline exection

+## Maintenance and Limitations 8/22/23:
+This infrastructure is intended to configure BASE infrastructure for prod and dev as of meaning only core functionality
+is included, and is meant to be built ontop of, For example; setting up security on prod stack.
+This infrastructure is also
+only architected for one monolithic service.
+Considerations when refactoring this infrastructure for separate feature;
+1. S3 bucket and dynamodb database is currently being deployed in app stack.
+    This Resource(s) might be elected for removal if creating a list service.
+2. lambdaAction1 code- how its test request is formed for image and specific parameters.

+These would need reworking or remove as well as references to these resources in cicd stack.

 ## Contents Description:
 `Configure.py`: Prerequisite configuration script for launching CICD stack-